d1stadeyemi/SiwaBGC/README.md

 1. The declining discovery rate of new bioactive metabolites due to the repeated rediscovery of known compounds.

-2. The difficulty of prioritizing BGCs from the flood of metagenomic predictions.
+2. The difficulty of prioritizing BGCs from the pool of metagenomic predictions.

 By leveraging robust computational pipelines, this work demonstrates how underexplored environments — in this case, freshwater mineral springs — can serve as reservoirs of novel biosynthetic potential, expanding the scope of natural product discovery for pharmaceutical and industrial applications.